Learning Fair Policies in Decentralized Cooperative Multi-Agent Reinforcement Learning: Solution Method

 \subsection{Communication}

 \pw{ The presentation of our method corresponds to the Centralized Learning with Decentralized Execution (CLDE) scenario.
 We can also evaluate our approach in the Fully Decentralized (FD) scenario.
-Recall that for both scenarios, during the execution phase, the communication for an agent $i$ is restricted to the sharing of its $\vJ_{I_i}(\bm \theta)$ to its neighbors.
+Recall that for both scenarios, during the execution phase, the communication for an agent $i$ is restricted to the sharing of its $\vJ_{I_i}(\bm \theta)$ with its neighbors.
 During learning, while the agents in CLDE can communicate with all other agents, the agents in FD are allowed to communicate only with neighbors. }

-Note that our method neither communicates full states nor actions, but only $\vJ_{I_i}({\bm\theta})$ and advantages $\hat{\bm A}_{I_i}$, therefore it never learns a centralized critic.
-Thus, it scales well since the costliest operation depending on $D$ is a matrix product of size $D \times m$ where $m$ is the minibatch size to compute $ \hat{\bm A}^\text{SWF} $.
+Note that our method \pw{never learns a centralized critic: it} neither communicates full states nor actions, but only $\vJ_{I_i}({\bm\theta})$ and advantages $\hat{\bm A}_{I_i}$.
+Thus, it scales well since the costliest operation depending on $D$ is a matrix product of size $D \times m$ where $m$ is the minibatch size to compute $ \hat{\bm A}^\text{SWF}$.

 When a complete minibatch is collected, the advantages are shared during the learning phase to form $\hat{\bm A}(\bm o, \bm a)$. \mz{This is only possible in the CLDE scenario.} In the FD scenario, several rows of the advantages inside $\hat{\bm A}(\bm o, \bm a) $ might be set to zero for agents not being in the neighborhood. \mz{Instead of using \eqref{eq:advapprox}, we have